Malharhak/SoundManager/README.md

 ##How to :

+1. Initialize the sound manager with your base sound path

+		soundManager.init("snds/"); // Your base sound path

-1. Create an object containing your sound references and url.
+2. Create an object containing your sound references and url.
 The sound manager finds the extension :

 		var mySounds = [
-			["mainMusic", "snd/music1"],
-			["loseSound", "snd/gameover."]
+			["mainMusic", "music1"], // mainMusic is the reference you will use to play the song, and music1 its path ["loseSound", "sfx/gameover."]
 		];

-2. Fill the soundManager with your sounds

 		soundManager.pushSounds(mySounds);

 3. Check if the sounds are loaded :